Adib128/Invo/README.md

 # Invoice Management RESTful API
 It is a RESTful API for Invoice Management.
-This system enables the users to manage all the creating for customers the  selling invoices with products.
+This system enables the users to manage all the sell invoices.
 The system composed by:

 - Customer management